 Marianne Dhenin is an award-winning journalist, historian, and academic editor.

-I am accepting new reporting assignments, contributing writer roles, and academic editing and indexing projects.
-If you would like to work together, please send me an e-mail.
+If you would like to work together, please send me an email.

-As an academic, I wrote my Ph.D. at the University of Basel on how disease and public health shaped the social and spatial order of late nineteenth- and early twentieth-century Egyptian cities.
+As an academic, I wrote my Ph.D. at the University of Basel on how disease and public health shaped late nineteenth- and early twentieth-century Egyptian cities.
 I hold a master’s degree in Human Rights Law and Justice and a diploma in Middle East Studies from the American University in Cairo.
 From 2020 to 2024, I was a member of the academic staff at the Leibniz Institute of European History in Mainz, Germany, as part of the Leibniz Collaborative Excellence project “The Historicity of Democracy in the Muslim and Arab Worlds.”